 t rowe price vs fidelity 401k

-T. Rowe Price vs Fidelity & Others: Highlights
+T. Rowe Price vs Fidelity & Others: Key Points

-• A variety of taxable and tax-deferred investing accounts can be opened at T. Rowe Price, Vanguard, Schwab, and Fidelity.
+• Various taxable and tax-deferred investment accounts can be opened at T. Rowe Price, Vanguard, Schwab, and Fidelity.

-• Both managed and brokerage accounts are available at all four investment firms, although tradable products can vary quite a bit.
+• Both managed and self-directed brokerage accounts are available at all four institutions, though the range of tradable products differs significantly.

-• Banking services are available at all four firms, and these, too, differ in quality.
+• Banking services are offered at all four companies, and these vary in terms of quality.

 Fidelity vs. Schwab, T. Rowe Price, and Vanguard Introduction

-If you’ve been using T. Rowe Price only for its mutual funds, you may want to consider its brokerage service.
-Here’s how its broking service compares to three of the industry’s largest players:
+If you have only been using T. Rowe Price for its mutual funds, you might want to explore its brokerage service.
+Below is how its brokerage setup stacks up against three of the industry’s largest names:

 T. Rowe Price vs Vanguard & Co: Compare Fees